English Trifle

 As an Amazon Affilate, I earn commission on qualifying purchases.

-Christmas Trifle is a classic English dessert with layers of pound cake, crème anglaise, fresh fruit, and whipped cream.
-This holiday trifle uses raspberries and poached pears, making it as delicious as it is beautiful.
+Traditional English Trifle is a classic dessert with layers of pound cake, crème anglaise, fresh fruit, and whipped cream.
+It is most commonly served at Christmas time, although the British prime rib restaurant I worked at in the mid 80s served it year round.
+This holiday trifle uses fresh raspberries and poached pears, making it as delicious as it is beautiful.
+I’ve included the information and recipes for every step of this beautiful traditional trifle, but if you want some shortcuts, I’ve also included those!

 Christmas trifle with layers of pound cake, custard, raspberries, pears, and whipped cream.